Acts of Compassion at EPUMC

 Hosted Community Service Groups

 Several times during the year, the Outreach Team offers the congregation an opportunity to roll up their sleeves for the benefit of members of our church family and our community.
-Examples include making cards and baked goods for older and homebound members, sending making "care packages" to send to our college students, assembling hygiene kits for United Methodist disaster response teams across the country and the globe, and making up blessing bags to be distributed on the spur of the moment to people in need whom we meet in the streets.
+Examples include making cards and baked goods for older and homebound members, sending making "care packages" to send to our college students, assembling hygiene kits for United Methodist disaster response teams across the country and the globe, and making up "blessing bags" to be distributed on the spur of the moment to people in need whom we meet on the streets.
 Other congregational volunteer opportunities are noted below.
-Check the calendar on the website for upcoming opportunities to be the hands and feet of Jesus.
+Check the announcements on the home page for upcoming opportunities to be the hands and feet of Jesus.

 EPUMC has a long-standing partnership with four local ministries.